Trey Anastasio at Red Rocks, August 1996

 1U CAE Black Cat Vibe Univibe Carried

-1U MTI Rotophaser Through Clifford Ball Rotary Replaced fall '96
+1U MTI Rotophaser Through Clifford Ball Rotary Replaced Fall '96

-1U Motion Sound Pro 3 Fall tour onwards Leslie New fall '96
+1U Motion Sound Pro 3 Fall tour onwards Leslie New Fall '96

 Reverb